Imagine and Develop Your Idea

 A FIVE-STEP PROCESS FOR BUILDING YOUR BRAND

-In her +Acumen Master Class, Branding for Social Change, design and brand guru Debbie Millman outlines the five steps required to build a remarkable brand.
+In her Acumen Academy Master Class, Branding for Social Change, design and brand guru Debbie Millman outlines the five steps required to build a remarkable brand.
 Using her process as a framework and incorporating what we’ve learned from Acumen’s 18 years in the social impact space, we’ve created an actionable guide to developing a brand for any social change venture or initiative.

 1. UNDERSTANDING THE NEED